mutt0-ds/mutt0-ds.github.io/_posts/2022-11-04-turbulent-journey-power-bi-source-control.md

 ---
 One of the most annoying issues I have when working with Power BI files is that source control is a real pain.
 Considering that Microsoft owns Azure, Github, and Power BI, one would hope that they will come up with a solution for comparing two reports without using third-party tools or overly complicated solutions...
 But that day seems still far in the future.

 Here is a story about how I managed to set up a CI/CD pipeline through Azure DevOps Pipeline for providing rudimental version control of our Power BI reports.
-Hopefully, I will have to update it in the future as a deprecated solution.

 ![cover](https://raw.githubusercontent.com/mutt0-ds/mutt0-ds.github.io/master/images/power_bi_source_control/title.jpg)